Chevrolet Caprice: 1967–1968

 The 1967 Caprice received a restyling with more rounded body lines and revised grilles and taillights, optional front fender corner lamps which illuminated with the headlamps, as well as a revised instrument panel with round instruments and a new steering wheel.
 Taillamp lenses were all red as the backup lamps were relocated into the rear bumper, unlike in the lesser full-size models that had their backup lamps in the center of the taillamps.
 A dual-master brake cylinder was now included, while front disc brakes were optional.
 Other new options included a stereo 8-track tape player, power door locks, and a fiber optic exterior light monitoring system.
 The same seating selections continued as before with revisions to trim patterns plus the new addition of all-vinyl upholstery as a no-cost option for conventional and Strato bench seats in sedans and coupes.
 Engines and transmission offerings were carried over from the previous year.
-The exception was the optional 425 hp 427 cuin Turbo Jet V8 was no longer listed, leaving the 385 hp 427 as the top engine.
-The three-speed Turbo Hydramatic transmission that previously only available with the 396 cuin and 427 cuin V8s was now optional with the 275 hp 327 cuin Turbo Fire V8.
+The exception was that the optional 425 hp, 427 cuin Turbo Jet V8 was no longer listed, leaving the 385 hp 427 as the top engine.
+The three-speed Turbo Hydramatic transmission that previously only available with the 396 cuin and 427 V8s was now optional with the 275 hp 327 cuin Turbo Fire V8.
 As with all 1967 cars sold in the U.S., Caprices featured occupant protection safety features that included an energy-absorbing steering column, soft or recessed interior control knobs, and front outboard shoulder belt anchors.

 The "100 millionth GM car" was a light blue metallic 1967 Caprice coupe.
 It was assembled on April 21, 1967, at the Janesville, Wisconsin plant.
 It was actually the 100 millionth GM car built in the United States; production including Canadian plants had actually passed the 100 million mark in March 1966, with an Oldsmobile Toronado being the car in question.